 And, two food hall recommendations with something for everyone:

 Papiroen: Located on Paper Island, near Nyhavn, this street food market sells everything from Danish hot dogs to Mexican tacos to Belgian frites to cheesecake and mojitos.
 The best part?
 You can enjoy meals from around the world while supporting local traders.

 Torvehallerne: A food hall like Papiroen, but located in the middle of city center.
 There are two main halls, as well as an outdoor farmer’s market.
 The tacos at Hija de Sanchez were killer.

-Some may say I should have mentioned Atelier September, but I can’t because I don’t like/eat avocado, and therefore, can’t vouch for how incredible the avo toast is rumored to be there.
+Some may say I should have mentioned Atelier September, but I can’t because I don’t like/eat avocado, and therefore, can’t vouch for how incredible their avo toast is rumored to be.
 Also, I had the extreme fortune of dining at Noma on my trip, but chose not to include it here because it’s closing at the end of February, and I recognize Noma isn’t a reality for the majority, which makes it more of a once-in-a-lifetime experience than recommendation for somewhere to eat in my book.